Gender-Based Violence in South Sudan

 CARE is working to help Syrians meet their most urgent needs and protect their dignity.
 We are on the ground in Jordan, Lebanon, Egypt, Yemen and Syria, collaborating with partners and helping people displaced by the conflict and the communities hosting them.
 Here's an overview of the assistance we've been able to provide to date:

 CARE also assists with vital information on how refugees can access further health, legal and social support.
+In addition to daily information provision sessions in the hubs, CARE has reached 24,000 Syrian refugees with SMS texts containing important information about health, protection as well as contact information of main service providers.
 In addition, we are providing psychosocial assistance to women, men and children helping them to cope with their experience of violence, flight and loss of family and friends.
-CARE has opened four "Safe Spaces" psychosocial centers with almost 2,000 men, women and children participating in psychosocial training.
+CARE has opened four "Safe Spaces" psychosocial centers with almost 3,000 men, women and children a month participating in psychosocial training.

 We provide cash assistance to pay for basic living costs, including rent, food and essential household items.
 Since June 2012,